Cane Corso Characteristics

-Descendant of Roman war dogs, Cane Corso, is a mastiff-type dog breed originating from Italy.
-Developed initially to guard property and hunt big game, this large dog now plays a perfect role in being an excellent family companion.
-These muscular, robust, highly energetic dogs can easily get bored if no task is assigned.
+The descendants of Roman war dogs, Cane Corsos, are a mastiff-type dog breed that originated in Italy.
+Developed initially to guard property and hunt big game, this large dog now plays the role of being an excellent family companion, perfectly.
+But be aware, that these muscular, robust, highly energetic dogs can easily become bored if they are not given a task to keep them busy.
+And bored dogs get into trouble.
+A bored Cane Corso may display behaviors like running around the house, barking at strangers, and chewing on furniture.

-They are typically not among the happy and bubbly pets.
-They are more severe and typically are less interested in making friends outside the family.
-A firm hand would be needed to pet and train them.
-Boredom could make them run around the house, bark at strangers, and chew furniture.
+Cane Corsos are typically not among the most happy and bubbly pets.
+They are more severe and typically less interested in making friends outside their family.
+While these dogs can be trained, a firm hand would be needed to make any progress in training.

-Cane Corsos are cousins of the Neapolitan Mastiffs, more like a light version of them.
-‘Cane’ is Latin for dog,s and ‘Corso’ comes from ‘Cohors’ or ‘Corsus,’ which is bodyguard or sturdy and robust and Italian.
-Described as a dog with vigorous temperament, they are very docile and affectionate towards their family.
-They are also intelligent, but may have a bossy attitude.
+Cane Corsos are cousins of Neapolitan Mastiffs, an even larger and taller breed of mastiff.
+‘Cane’ is Latin for dogs and ‘Corso’ comes from ‘Cohors’ or ‘Corsus,’ meaning bodyguard or sturdy and robust in Italian.
+While Cane Corsos are described as dogs with vigorous temperaments, they are reliably docile and affectionate towards their families.
+They are also highly intelligent but may have a bossy attitude.

-The price of a Cane Corso will include its buying or adoption price, initial costs, and other expenses that may come up over the lifetime of this dog breed.
-We will break down the price by categorizing it by initial buying/adoption costs, vaccinations, diets, healthcare, grooming, and miscellaneous expenses.
+The cost of bringing a Cane Corso home will include its purchase or adoption price, the initial cost of puppy supplies, and other expenses that may come up over the lifetime of this dog breed.
+We will break down the price by categorizing it by initial buying or adoption costs, vaccinations, diets, healthcare, grooming, and miscellaneous expenses.
+We hope you will find this breakdown helpful as you decide if a Cane Corso is the right pet for you.

 Buying: $1000 – $2000

-The cost of a Cane Corso with a healthy body and good pedigree could be about $900-$1500 to buy from a breeder.
-Cane Corso puppy prices can range higher, around $1500-$2000, depending on some factors that can affect the price, like the pet’s age, coat color, and breeder location.
-A Blue Cane Corso can be priced higher at around $4,000.
+The cost of a Cane Corso with a healthy body and good pedigree could be about $900-$1500 if you choose to purchase your puppy from a breeder.
+Cane Corso puppy prices can be even higher, around $1500-$2000, depending on some factors like the pet’s age, coat color, and the location of the breeder.
+A Blue Cane Corso can be priced even higher still, at around $4,000.
 Similarly, a white Cane Corso that is very much in demand could cost you upwards of $3,500.
 Adult male dogs will be comparatively cheaper than female puppies in this case.
-Gray Cane Corso’s can be priced the highest at around $6,000 as compared to the chestnut color coat, which could cost around $1500.
+Gray Cane Corso’s can be priced the highest at around $6,000 in comparison to a dog with a chestnut coat, which could cost around $1500.

 If you are looking for Cane Corso puppies for under $500, adoption could be a great option for you.
-You can find several reputed and accredited organizations which can help you adopt one.
-Adopt a pet, Cane Corso Rescue Inc, etc., are a couple of organizations where you can apply for adoption.
-This could cost you around $300, which generally covers the expenses incurred by the shelter to care for the dog before adoption.
+You can find several reputable and accredited organizations that can help you find a Cane Corso puppy to adopt.
+For example, Adopt a pet or Cane Corso Rescue Inc., are just two of a variety of organizations where you can apply for adoption.
+Generally, this could cost around $300, a fee that generally covers the expenses incurred by the shelter to care for the dog before its adoption.

 Diets: $80-$100

-These are heavy dogs, as both males and females can weigh over 100 pounds.
-This means that they will need about 5 cups of high-quality, vet-recommended kibble per day which could cost around $80-$100 depending on the type of dog food you choose.
-You can also add supplements to their diet along with some fruits and vegetables once in a while.
+These are heavy dogs, with both males and females potentially weighing over 100 pounds as adults.
+To keep these dogs at a healthy weight, they will need about 5 cups of high-quality, vet-recommended kibble per day which could cost around $80-$100 depending on the type of dog food you choose for your pet.
+Some pet parents also choose to add supplements to their pet's diet along with fruits and vegetables.
+Just a note here, these additions can be very nutritious but also increase the cost of feeding your pet and are not necessities.

 Grooming: $40-$50